spxbhuhb/adaptive/lib/lib-ui/src/commonMain/adaptiveResources/documents/select_input.md

 * use different types for the option list and th select value,
 * provide a mapping function between the two

-This is very useful in many cases, for example, when you have a list of instances and the value is a set of uuids of those instances.
+This is handy in many cases, for example, when you have a list of instances and the value is a set of uuids of those instances.

 ### Option renderers